nanjizalLibraries/nanjizalHaxe/README.md

 </p>
 </td></tr></table>
 <p>Port of Raph Levin *Spiro* curve drawing, my third iteration.</p>
-<p>Direct permission from Raph for my Haxe version to be MIT license.</p>
+<p>Direct permission from Raph for my Haxe version to be MIT license, but then realized it was based more on the GPL version so I have removed the hxSpiro2019/hxSpiro2020.
+Maybe I will get round to re-porting the code direct from Raph's repository another time.</p>
 <p></p>

 [![link: source code](https://img.shields.io/badge/link-source%20code-green.svg)](https://github.com/nanjizal/hxSpiro2020/)